TAXIS Pharmaceuticals is researching new classes of anti-resistance agents that employ novel mechanisms of action.

 FtsZ inhibitors are a class of compounds that target the bacterial protein FtsZ, which plays a crucial role in cell division.
 By disrupting FtsZ function, these inhibitors prevent the formation of the bacterial cell’s division machinery, ultimately inhibiting bacterial growth and reproduction.
 This approach represents a promising strategy for developing new antibiotics to combat.

-TXA709 – Our First Ftsz Inhibitor Candidate
+TXA709 – Our First FtsZ Inhibitor Candidate

 - TXA709, TAXIS’ lead product candidate, is a novel target – first-ever product to target FtsZ proteins.